-I am a mathematical and statistical modeller at the Medical Research Council (MRC) Centre for Outbreak Analysis and Modelling.
+I am a mathematical and statistical modeller at the Medical Research Council (MRC) Centre for Global Infectious Disease Analysis.
 My research interests lie in developing statistical methods to understand the dynamics of epidemics and inform control policies, using a range of data.
-I have worked on a variety of infections including influenza, SARS, MERS, Ebola, MRSA, poliomyelitis, malaria, and HIV.
+I have worked on a variety of infections including Ebola, MERS, influenza, SARS, and HIV.

 When working on acute infections, I am particularly interested in developing methods that can be used in real time, for a broad range of pathogens, to quickly characterise their transmissibility, detect potential changes in transmission patterns over time and space, and predict possible outbreak trajectories under a range of control measures.
 I am the author of the R package EpiEstim , which allows estimating the transmissibility of a pathogen in real time during an outbreak.
-We used this tool extensively during the West African Ebola outbreak, as part of the WHO Ebola Response Team.
-This allowed initially demonstrating that this new strain of Ebola had similar transmissibility to previous strains, but that if no control measures were implemented, the number of cases was going to be dramatic .
-Later in the epidemic, we used EpiEstim to quantify the decrease in transmissibility as control measures were implemented, and to show that regions of high transmissibility were generally regions with high funeral attendance, and slow hospitalisation [3,4,5].
+We used this tool extensively during the 2013-16 West African Ebola epidemic but also in the more recent Ebola outbreaks in DRC, to quantify the transmissibility at various points in the outbreak, forecast future incidence, and assess the impact of control measures [2-6].

 The West African Ebola Outbreak has highlighted the need for other tools, to clean outbreak data and analyse it to inform policy in a timely and robust manner .
-I am currently involved in a range of projects trying to address these gaps, many of which stem from discussions within the R Epidemics CONsortium, which I am a member of.
+I am currently involved in a range of projects trying to address these gaps, many of which are under the umbrella of the R Epidemics CONsortium, which I am the methodology coordinator for.

-One of these projects, mRIIDS, which started in early 2017, is a collaboration with Dr. Pierre Nouvellet, ProMED, HealthMap and Healthsites.io, for which we were awarded USAID funding, aiming at developing a tool for real-time mapping of disease transmission risk from one country to another.
+One of these projects, mRIIDS, is a collaboration with Dr. Pierre Nouvellet, ProMED, HealthMap and Healthsites.io, for which we were awarded USAID funding, aiming at developing a tool for real-time mapping of disease transmission risk from one country to another.

 I also work on less acute infections, in particular HIV.
 I have been a member of the mathematical modelling team of the HPTN 071-PopART trial since 2012.
 This exciting study was designed to test, in several communities in Zambia and South Africa, the potential impact of universal annual home-based HIV testing and early antiretroviral therapy on the HIV incidence at the population level.
-Mathematical modelling played a major role in the trial design , and is being used continuously as the trial is implemented to monitor progress and adjust targets.
-It will also be a crucial tool at the end of the trial to help analysis of data, interpretation of results, and extrapolation at larger spatial and temporal scale.
-To that effect, Prof. Christophe Fraser, Dr. Mike Pickles and myself have developed a very fast individual-based model of HIV transmission, tailored to describe in detail the HIV epidemics in the PopART communities, as well as the PopART intervention.
+Mathematical modelling played a major role in the trial design , and was used continuously during the trial to monitor progress and adjust targets .
+It will also be a crucial tool in the next few months after unblinding of the trial to help analysis of data, interpretation of results, and extrapolation at larger spatial and temporal scale.
+To that effect, Prof. Christophe Fraser, Drs.
+Mike Pickles, Will Probert, Rafael Sauter and myself have developed a very fast individual-based model of HIV transmission, tailored to describe in detail the HIV epidemics in the PopART communities, as well as the PopART intervention.
 Building this model has been challenging, in particular because parameterisation of a number of important components of the model was difficult.
 Thanks to the very rich data collected as part of the trial, and to collaborations with other HIV studies, we are working our way through parameterising this model.
 See e.g. for our work on parameterising untreated HIV progression; a number of fascinating analyses of PopART data, on male circumcision, sexual partnerships, etc. are also underway.

-In the future, we plan to apply our fast individual-based HIV model to other contexts; we think the modularity of our code, and the speed of our simulation make it a unique tool to investigate various questions regarding HIV transmission dynamics.
+In the future, we plan to apply our fast individual-based HIV model to other contexts; the modularity of our code and the speed of our simulation make it a unique tool to investigate various questions regarding HIV transmission dynamics.

 Cori et al. A new framework and software to estimate time-varying reproduction numbers during epidemics.
 AJE 2013